Code-Institute-Submissions/Into-Scent/README.md

 - To increase awareness of workshops / chance of expanding the business in the future
 - To collect the user's current needs
-- To provide safe guidance of the usage of essential oils  (pros & cons)
+- To provide safe guidance of the usage of essential oils
 - To acknowledge people the importance of their well-being physically and mentally

 ### Design

-You can find the wireflame I made [here](wireframe/wireframe.pdf).
+You can find the wireframe I made [here](wireframe/wireframe.pdf).
 The link directs you to PDF file.

 ## Feature